reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 </Details>

 <Details>
-<summary>My antivirus reports a virus with the program or modlist!</summary>
+<summary>My antivirus reports a virus with the program or mod list!</summary>

 Windows 10/11 may automatically quarantine a key file which is needed for Mod Organizer.
 You can fix this by [adding an exclusion for Mod Organizer in windows defender](#antivirus-exceptions).